Ozark vet faces two animal cruelty charges following viral video

 Walker said in a statement that the cat is alive and doing better with its owner, contrary to some comments on social media that state otherwise.
 The video depicted events that occurred in November 2020, but Walker said pictures posted along with video were taken at an undetermined date prior to the video in 2020.

-Dale/Geneva District Attorney Kirke Adams previously said his office would be prosecuting the case if charges were filed.
+Dale/Geneva County District Attorney Kirke Adams said on Friday that he would not be prosecuting the case since it falls within the jurisdiction of the Ozark Municipal Court.

+“As the case did not fall under the jurisdiction of the District Court, it would be inappropriate for me to comment on the case,” Adams said.

 Sable Riley is a Dothan Eagle staff writer and can be reached at sriley@dothaneagle.com or 334.712.7915.
 Support her work and that of other Eagle journalists by purchasing a digital subscription today at dothaneagle.com.